 It’s no accident that Ethereum is the second-highest coin by market cap.
 Since its launch in mid-2015, Ethereum has introduced several significant innovations to the crypto space.
 From the outset, Ethereum’s focus has been on distributed computing.
 Ethereum features its own virtual machine and programming language, Solidity, for the creation and execution of so-called “smart contracts.”

-Smart contracts are a new type of digital contract, enforced solely by code, which have become a lot more relevant with the invention of blockchain technology.
+Smart contracts are a new type of digital contract, enforced solely by code, which have become a lot more relevant to the invention of blockchain technology.
 Although smart contracts are also used in BTC, it’s fair to say that they were popularized and made vastly more flexible and accessible by Ethereum.
 Whereas Bitcoin focuses on remaining a reliable and secure store of value, Ethereum is positioned more as a toolkit for financial innovation and experimentation.

 The Ethereum network provides a platform for complex smart contracts to be run over a decentralized blockchain; these are commonly referred to as dapps (or “decentralized applications”).
 Dapps are essentially smart contracts that can be created or run by anyone at any time, provided they have enough ether (ETH) to pay the dapp’s computational costs.
 While dapps are almost impossible to censor, they can be exploited by hackers if the contract’s code contains any bugs or vulnerabilities.

 As there are many such applications running on Ethereum’s blockchain, including many other cryptocurrencies (which are known as “tokens” when running atop a parent network), this provides a steady source of market demand from dapps users and creators needing to buy Ethereum.

 Ethereum reached a spectacular price peak just below $1600 in early 2018, just 2.5 years after release.
 In mid-February of 2021, ETH reached a new high at $1870.
 Chart courtesy of TradingView.

 Fittingly, Ethereum’s creation was crowd-funded in mid-2014.
 Investors used Bitcoin to pre-buy Ethereum coins, which were then distributed the following year.
 Ethereum was thus conceived as an ICO; a funding model which it went on to popularize during its spectacular 2017 rise.
 Those who managed to buy Ethereum early during its ICO phase received some of the fastest and most explosive gains, even as judged by crypto standards.